Ancelotti completes 'Grand Slam' as Real win title

 Match ends, Real Madrid 4, Espanyol 0.

-Carlo Ancelotti became the first manager to win the league in all five of Europe's major leagues as Real Madrid beat Espanyol to become Spanish champions.
+Carlo Ancelotti became the first manager to win the league in all five of Europe's major leagues as Real Madrid beat Espanyol to win La Liga.

-Two goals from Rodrygo and strikes from Marco Asensio and Karim Benzema confirmed Real's 35th La Liga title.
+Two goals from Rodrygo and strikes from Marco Asensio and Karim Benzema confirmed Real's 35th Spanish title.

+They are 17 points clear of second-placed Sevilla with four games to play.

 Ancelotti has also won titles in Italy's Serie A, France's Ligue 1, the Premier League in England and the German Bundesliga.